Swimming: labour of imagination

 Non-residential (includes lunches and dinner) £580

-Full residence with all meals, in hotel accommodation (private bathroom) £905
+Full residence with all meals, in hotel accommodation (SINGLE private/ensuite bathroom) £905

 There is a maximum registration of 15 people.

 If you need to pay in instalments this is possible (at no charge).
 Please contact us.
 The entire fee must be paid prior to commencement of the course.

 Brander, Rob.
 Dr Rip’s essential beach book: everything you need to know about surf, sand and rips.
 University of New South Wales Press, 2010.

 Gooley, Tristan.
 How to read water.
 Sceptre, 2017.